Please ensure Javascript is enabled for purposes of website accessibility

 Similarly, skilled drivers may prefer complete manual control over traction and stability, free from computer interference, when off-roading or performing on a closed track.

-Keeping StabiliTrak engaged in everyday situations is highly advised, particularly when driving on a highway or in a metropolis.
+Keeping StabiliTrak engaged in everyday situations is highly recommended, particularly when driving on a highway or in a metropolitan area.
 In most cases, it adds an extra degree of security and keeps everything under control when you need it most.

 Preventative Maintenance and Care